chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 * The ``number of particles`` is set to one as we only want one particle.

-* The ``stencil order`` is set to 2 as this is the highest order we can use, and it does not lead to Runge instability.
+* The ``stencil order`` is set to 2 as this is the highest order that is compatible with the FEM scheme and it does not lead to Runge instability.
+The highest order of stencil compatible with a FEM scheme is defined by the polynomial order of the scheme time the number of dimensions.
+In this case 2.

 * The ``refine mesh inside radius factor`` is set to 0.8.
 This will create a mesh refinement around the particle that avoids having hanging nodes in the calculation and help ensure an adequately fine mesh around the particle.